What black women need to know about Hair Loss and Alopecia

 - Iron deficiency

 Hair loss from these conditions are usually temporary and your hair will start to grow back after you complete treatment for the underlying issue.
-Full Bloom Beauty's haircare essentials can help you regrow healthier, thicker, longer hair.
+Full Bloom Beauty's haircare products can help you regrow healthier, thicker, longer hair.

 What to do if you think you have alopecia